AmbireTech/adex-protocol/components/smart-platform.md

 @TODO channel spec: describe timeouts, and how they're really last resort; if you expect the channel to be exhausted in 1m, the timeout should be 3x that (3m)

-@TODO channel spec: the way to withdraw/deposit into the channel will be channelStart and withdrawFromChannels
+@TODO channel spec: the way to withdraw/deposit into the channel will be channelStart and channelWithdrawMany

 @TODO adex-smart-platform: one more interesting spec thing to think about: pre-paying for impressions: the leader would sign a state update that PAYS first, and the impression will be shown after